 Ascorbic Acid and Testosterone Levels

-Vitamin C is an essential vitamin for human survival, and like I said above, one of the cheapest, safest, and most widely used nutritional supplements in the World.
+Vitamin C is an essential vitamin for human survival, and as I said above, one of the cheapest, safest, and most widely used nutritional supplements in the World.

 But how does the World’s most used vitamin affect male testosterone levels?
 That’s what we’re about to find out:

-b) Several animal studies have shown that vitamin C protects the testicular leydig cells from oxidative stressors, and thus, preserves testosterone levels from; alcohol, noise-stress, lead, burns, cadmium, antibiotics, arsenic, PCBs, aluminum, alfatoxin, and endosulfan.
+b) Several animal studies have shown that vitamin C protects the testicular Leydig cells from oxidative stressors, and thus, preserves testosterone levels from; alcohol, noise-stress, lead, burns, cadmium, antibiotics, arsenic, PCBs, aluminum, aflatoxin, and endosulfan.
 Similar protective effects have been seen in humans too.

-d) The last thing worth mentioning here, is the fact that vitamin C supplementation is known for its cortisol (stress hormone) lowering effects.
-This in turn should improve the testosterone:cortisol ratio more in favor of testosterone, creating a more anabolic environment in the body (study, study, study, study).
+d) The last thing worth mentioning here is the fact that vitamin C supplementation is known for its cortisol (stress hormone) lowering effects.
+This, in turn, should improve the testosterone to cortisol ratio more in favor of testosterone, creating a more anabolic environment in the body (study, study, study, study).